 If your loved one or friend is being held in a correctional centre, you may keep in touch with them by telephone, mail or regular visits.

 If they are serving a sentence of less than two years, they will be in a provincial correctional centre.
-To find out where your loved one or friend is being held or to get in touch with them, contact the Ministry of Justice at 1 888 952-7968 during regular business hours.
+To find out where your loved one or friend is being held or to get in touch with them, contact the Ministry of Public Safety and Solicitor General at 1 888 952-7968 during regular business hours.
 Be sure to have the full name and birth date of the person you are looking for.

 The unit cannot tell you where your loved one or friend is located because privacy laws require that information be kept confidential.
 But if the person you are looking for is in custody in a provincial correctional centre, they can pass on a message to your loved one, who may then contact you.